apostrophecms/uploadfs/README.md

     uploadfs.enable('/profiles/me.jpg', function(e) { ... });

 *Depending on the backend, `disable` may also block the copyOut method*, so be sure to call `enable` before attempting any further access to the file.

-(Unfortunately S3 does not offer an ACL that acts exactly like `chmod 000`, thus this slight inconsistency.)
+*With the local storage backend, `disable` uses permissions `000` by default.* This is a big hassle if you want to be able to easily use rsync to move the files outside of `uploadfs`. **As an alternative, you can set the `disabledFileKey` option to a random string.** If you do this, uploadfs will *rename* disabled files based on an HMAC digest of the filename and the `disabledFileKey`.
+This is secure from the webserver's point of view, **as long as your webserver is not configured to display automatic directory listings of files**.
+But from your local file system's point of view, the file is still completely accessible.
+And that makes it a lot easier to use `rsync`.

+For your convenience in the event you should lose your database, the filenames generated still begin with the original filename.
+The presence of a cryptographically un-guessable part is enough to make them secure.

 ## Configuration Options